Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 The focus of this workshop will be to demonstrate how we can use both *SQL and python together* in the same workflow to run *both analytics and machine learning models* on dbt Cloud.

-All code in today’s workshop can be found on [GitHub](https://github.com/dbt-labs/python-snowpark-formula1/tree/main).
+The code complete repository for this quickstart can be found on [GitHub](https://github.com/dbt-labs/python-snowpark-formula1/tree/main).

 ### What you'll need to setup for the lab